betrybe/manual-arquiteto-moderno/chapter_02.md

   ![chapter_02_08](images/chapter_02_08.png)

-* The main page also allow potential speakers to submit proposals by filling up a form:
+* The main page also allows potential speakers to submit proposals by filling up a form:

   ![chapter_02_09](images/chapter_02_09.png)